Screenshot on Mac not working? Try these fixes

 The screenshot feature is a versatile and indispensable tool for many users, so when it stops working correctly, you'll need a quick fix — that's where we come in.

-We've got five great tips a little further down that'll get the screenshot function back up and running; let's start with the basics.
+We've got great tips a little further down that'll get the screenshot function back up and running; let's start with the basics.

 Why can't I screenshot on my Mac?